david-walters/Milestone-1/README.md

 This is a website that I created which is my first assignment on the Front-End Web Development course with The Learning People.
 The tasks of my assignment were the following;

--	Create an online Portfolio for yourself with a minimum of 3 pages or (if using a single scrolling page), at least 3 separate page areas.
+>-	Create an online Portfolio for yourself with a minimum of 3 pages or (if using a
+>single scrolling page), at least 3 separate page areas.
--	 Home,  About and Contact Me.
+>-	 Home,  About and Contact Me.
--	You may create an empty Portfolio page also for you to upload future projects.
+>-	You may create an empty Portfolio page also for you to upload future projects.

-Mandatory Requirements Static front end project:
+>Mandatory Requirements Static front end project:

-Information Architecture:
+>Information Architecture:
--	Incorporate a main navigation menu and structured layout (you might want to use Bootstrap to accomplish this).
+>-	Incorporate a main navigation menu and structured layout (you might want to use Bootstrap to accomplish this).
--	Incorporate a footer at the bottom of each page.
+>-	Incorporate a footer at the bottom of each page.
--	Maintain clear separation between code written by you and code from external sources using clear comments.
+>-	Maintain clear separation between code written by you and code from external sources using clear comments.
 Include the url of where you found the code (e.g. libraries or tutorials).
-Documentation:
--	Write a README.md file for your project that explains what the project does and the value that it provides to its users.
+>-	Write a README.md file for your project that explains what the project does and the value that it provides to its users.
 Attribute any code from other sources.

 ## Initional Steps I Took to Complete This Assignment